UlrikeScherer/Fish-Tracking-Visualization/README.md

 -   run: `python3 main.py program=all time_interval="day"` to calculate
     all metrics by day an save them to a csv
--   run: `python3 -m src.visualizations.activity_plotting` to plot the data of the csv-files.
+-   run: `python3 -m fishproviz.visualizations.activity_plotting` to plot the data of the csv-files.
 -   run: `bash scripts/metrics.sh` to create the summery PDF.